 Student performs excellent low kick

 Walk around the school, talk to the instructors and students.
+Do you feel welcomed?
 Are they open to your questions?
 Do you feel comfortable here?
 You will be spending a lot of time here, make sure the environment is right for you.

 Ask about the financial plan; do they require you to sign a long term contract?
 Do you feel comfortable with their requirements?
 Make sure you are not committing too soon.
 Most schools will at least allow a trial period.
 Make sure they are interested in you, and not only in your wallet.